 What it was like to photograph the first Rolex Boutique in Scotland

 Like a lot of shoots, no matter how much you plan things do sometimes go wrong, when these things happen it's no point casting blame but to work on finding workable solutions.
-The issues was with the window displays not being ready so I offered to come back the following week once it was all ready and get those external shots completed, I'm glad I did and was able to offer that to the client as the shots that came out are truly amazing and it was worth the extra 20 hours or so driving to get those shots right for the client.
+The issue was with the window displays not being ready so I offered to come back the following week once it was all ready and get those external shots completed, I'm glad I did and was able to offer that to the client as the shots that came out are truly amazing and it was worth the extra 20 hours or so driving to get those shots right for the client.

-Ultimately, I was really happy with the photographs created and big thank you to the team at the Rolex Boutique for all your help.
+Ultimately, I was really happy with the photographs created and a big thank you to the team at the Rolex Boutique for all your help.